Protein Waffles

 My protein waffles are light, fluffy, and EXTRA crispy.
 They need just four ingredients and pack in over 45 grams of protein per serving.

-Waffles are one of my breakfast staples, and one that I enjoy during the week, not just on weekends.
-See, waffles have this stigma that they are more of a dessert than a filling meal, but these protein waffles prove otherwise.
+Waffles are one of my breakfast staples, not just a weekend indulgence.
+See, waffles have this stigma that they are more of a dessert than a filling meal, but these prove otherwise.
+I’ve tested dozens of versions to make sure these high-protein waffles aren’t just high in protein, but they taste like the real deal waffles.

 - 4 Ingredients.
 All you need are oats, eggs, protein powder, and cottage cheese.